shirosaidev/diskover-web/README.md

 # diskover-web

-diskover-web is the file manager and storage analytics web app for [diskover](https://shirosaidev.github.io/diskover).
-It will help you quickly search Elasticsearch for files in your diskover indices and files can be tagged for deletion, archival or keeping.
-Custom file tags are also supported.
+diskover-web is the file manager and storage analytics web app for [diskover](https://github.com/shirosaidev/diskover).
+It is designed to help you quickly search your file system (using Elasticsearch diskover indices), file tagging and provide detailed analytics for your file system.

-A built-in REST API can also be used to list or update file tags in diskover indices.
+diskover-web also includes a REST API that can be used to view or update data in diskover indices.

 It is written in PHP, Javascript, [jQuery](https://jquery.com/), [Bootstrap](http://getbootstrap.com/) and [D3.js](https://d3js.org).